As the fight over this Greensboro parcel gets more fierce, the plot only thickens

 They found out when a neighbor went to pay her rent in July that a developer had a contract on the property.
 By that time, Abarca and Chan had already completed the paperwork to enroll their children in school.

-"We were very sad because we were just starting to get settled in," Arbarca said.
+"We were very sad because we were just starting to get settled in," Abarca said.
 "We made this our home."

-In a panic, they started calling area mobile home parks and realized that thee was nothing available for them.
+In a panic, they started calling area mobile home parks and realized that there was nothing available for them.

 They faced the possibility of moving out of the city.